rianwouters/bexpect/README.md

 # bexpect
-Bash expection library inspired by rspec expections
+Bash expectation library inspired by rspec expections

 ## How to install
 Just copy lib/expectations into the directory containing your tests